Blog

 How long can my business legally store call recordings?

-Recordings must only be retained for as long as necessary to fulfill their original purpose.
+Recordings should only be retained for as long as necessary to fulfill their original purpose.

 For sales training or quality monitoring, a retention period of around six months is often considered reasonable.
-Indefinite storage “just in case” violates the data minimization principle.
+Indefinite "just in case" storage conflicts with the data minimization principle.

 What happens if my company fails to comply with GDPR recording rules?